nashville-software-school/front-end-curriculum/24-javascript-201/README.md

   .done();
 ```

 Promises also maintain their state.
 If you store a Promise object in a variable, you can then check the state of that Promise at any other time in your code.
+Think of a banking application where you use an XHR to get the current balance of an account, and all transactions in the last 30 days.

+By using a promise to broadcast, and maintain, the state of that operation, you can then check it later

 ```js
 // This stores the Promise object